amka66/mai/README.md

 `LICENSE` | `.` | License file (plain text).
 `README.md` | `.` | This file (Markdown).

-## List of Resources ##
+## Additional Resources ##

-* The `horc` project (see [here](https://github.com/amka66/horc#how-to-execute)) is our formal foundations.

-* As a first resource on the theory of first-order logic (excluding our natural deduction proof system), which we find understandable and highly aligned with our approach, we may suggest Enderton's classic text:
+* As a first reference on the theory of first-order logic (excluding our natural deduction proof system), which we find understandable and highly aligned with our approach, we may suggest Enderton's classic text:
 [Enderton, Herbert B. A Mathematical Introduction to Logic.
 Academic Press, 2nd edition, 2001.](https://books.google.com/books?hl=en&lr=&id=dVncCl_EtUkC&oi=fnd&pg=PP2&dq=related:XDnmIaLEU1MJ:scholar.google.com)
 Another introductory text on first-order logic, which is slightly more verbose at parts, and adopts natural deduction as its proof system, is the following:
 [Van Dalen, Dirk.
 Logic and Structure.
 Springer, 5th edition, 2013.](https://books.google.com/books?hl=en&lr=&id=u0wlXPHATDcC&oi=fnd&pg=PR3)